Tracy Smothers: United States Wrestling Association (1995–1997)

 After SMW folded, Smothers continued to work for the USWA.
-Now teaming with Steve's youngest brother Jesse James Armstrong, the new duo defeated PG-13 to win the USWA Tag Team Championship on December 11, 1995 at the Mid-South Coliseum in Memphis, Tennessee.
+Now teaming with Steve's youngest brother Jesse James Armstrong, the new duo defeated PG-13 to win the USWA Tag Team Championship on December 11, 1995, at the Mid-South Coliseum in Memphis, Tennessee.
 Smothers and Armstrong would hold the belts until January 3, 1996, when they would lose them to Doug Gilbert and Tommy Rich.
 In January 1997, he joined the USWA branch of the Nation of Domination, changing his name to Shaquille Ali (a take off of NBA star Shaquille O'Neal and legendary boxer Muhammad Ali).
 After becoming the #1 contender to the USWA World Heavyweight Championship by winning a tournament, he would face the champion Jerry Lawler for the title, but lost.

 World Wrestling Federation (1996–1997)

 Faced with an expanding WCW and their own limited talent pool, Jim Cornette suggested that a number of unsigned wrestlers be brought in to flesh out the WWF roster.
 This ultimately led to the signing of Smothers, Tony Anthony, Bill Irwin, Tom Brandi, and Alex Porteau.
-All but Porteau were given new names, and Smothers was given the monicker "Freddie Joe Floyd".
+All but Porteau were given new names, and Smothers was given the moniker "Freddie Joe Floyd".
 The name was a rib on WWF agents Jack Brisco, whose birth name was “Freddie Joe”, and his brother Jerry, whose actual first name is “Floyd”.
 Both Briscos came from Bowlegs, Oklahoma, the same home town Freddie Joe Floyd was billed as being from.
-He made his debut on the June 29, 1996 episode of WWF Superstars, defeating Justin Hawk Bradshaw, but lost in a rematch on the July 13 episode of Superstars.
+He made his debut on the June 29, 1996, episode of WWF Superstars, defeating Justin Hawk Bradshaw, but lost in a rematch on the July 13 episode of Superstars.
 His first Monday Night RAW appearance came on July 22, when he was defeated by Mankind.

 Initially used primarily for television tapings, Floyd rebounded to defeat Uncle Zebekiah on the August 3 episode of WWF Superstars.
 Smothers made his first Madison Square Garden appearance when he faced Hunter Hearst Helmsley on September 29, winning by countout due to Mr. Perfect distracting Helmsley (and inadvertently becoming the first person to kick out of the Pedigree).
-He challenged Helmsley for the Intercontinental Championship on the January 5, 1997 episode of Superstars, but lost.
-His final WWF match came on June 2, where he defeated T.L.
+He challenged Helmsley for the Intercontinental Championship on the January 5, 1997, episode of Superstars, but lost.
+His last match as Freddy Joe Floyd came on June 2, where he defeated T.L.
 Hopper.